Career Perspectives for MAP Students

 MAP, however, does not only train excellent academic researchers.
 Many of our graduates find excellent positions and become leaders in industry.

-Andreas Leber, a former MAP student, shares in the following video how MAP has helped him preparing his Master’s thesis at the Massachusetts Institute of Technology.
+Andreas Leber, a former MAP student, shares in the following MAP video how MAP has helped him preparing his Master thesis at the Massachusetts Institute of Technology.
+This video is not on video channels available and contains mainly spoken content.

 Hyunchul Oh – MAP alumnus since 2010: